WGLab/AmpBinner/README.md

-# AmpBinner
-A barcode demultiplexer for Oxford Nanopore long-read amplicon sequencing data.
+# AmpBinner: An anchor-assisted demultiplexing tool for Oxford Nanopore long-read amplicon sequencing data.

 ## Features
-- AmpBinner uses the sequence upstream/downstream of the barcode to help locate barcode position and eliminates random matching due to sequencing error.
+- AmpBinner uses the sequence upstream/downstream of the barcode (i.e. anchor) to help locate barcode position and eliminates random matching due to sequencing error.
 - AmpBinner does not require a pretrained model for demultiplexing and supports officially provided barcodes as well as custom-designed barcodes.
-- AmpBinner is able to demultiplex Oxford Nanopore sequencing data generated from **10X Genomics Chromium single cell libraries**.
+- AmpBinner is able to demultiplex Oxford Nanopore sequencing data generated from **10X Genomics Chromium Single Cell 3ʹ Gene Expression Libraries**.

 ## <a name="Requirements"></a>Requirements
 - Operating system: Linux or macOS